Chart Color Schemes

 Employment conditions in Wangaratta face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Wangaratta has a skilled workforce with well-represented essential services sectors.
-Its unemployment rate is 6.5%, as per AreaSearch's statistical area data aggregation in September 2025.
+Wangaratta has a skilled labor force with prominent essential services sectors.
+Its unemployment rate is 6.5%, as per AreaSearch's aggregation of statistical area data.
+As of September 2025, there are 8,917 employed residents, with an unemployment rate at 2.7% above Rest of Vic.'s rate of 3.8%.

-There are 8,918 residents employed, with an unemployment rate of 2.7% higher than Rest of Vic.'s 3.8%.
-Workforce participation is similar to Rest of Vic.'s 57.4%.
-Key industries for Wangaratta residents are health care & social assistance, retail trade, and manufacturing.
-Health care & social assistance shows notable concentration with employment levels at 1.3 times the regional average.
+Workforce participation stands at 59.0%, below Rest of Vic.'s 61.4%.
+Census data shows that only 9.1% work from home, considering Covid-19 lockdown impacts.
+Key industries include health care & social assistance, retail trade, and manufacturing.
+Health care & social assistance is notably concentrated with employment levels at 1.3 times the regional average.

 Conversely, agriculture, forestry & fishing has lower representation at 2.3% compared to the regional average of 7.5%.
-Many residents commute elsewhere for work based on Census working population counts.
-Over the 12 months to September 2025, labour force levels decreased by 1.6%, with a 3.0% employment decline, leading to an unemployment rate rise of 1.4 percentage points.
-Rest of Vic. recorded an employment decline of 0.7% and a labour force decline of 0.6%, with marginal unemployment increase.
-State-level data as of 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from Jobs and Skills Australia indicate a national expansion of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wangaratta's employment mix suggests local employment should increase by 6.5% over five years and 13.8% over ten years, based on simple weighting extrapolation for illustrative purposes.
+Many residents commute elsewhere for work based on Census data.
+Over the year to September 2025, labour force levels decreased by 1.6%, employment declined by 3.0%, leading to a rise in unemployment rate by 1.4 percentage points.
+National employment forecasts from Jobs and Skills Australia project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wangaratta's employment mix suggests local employment should increase by 6.5% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment